mnlipp/osgi-getting-started/ServiceComponent.md

 It doesn't need an annotation.
 Rather, if there is a "`setXYZ`" method with the `@Reference` annotation, declarative services automatically assume an "`unsetXYZ`" method to implement the corresponding "undo" operation.

-[^fieldInjection]: Field injection is supported as of OSGi 6 (Declarative Service
-	Specification 1.3).

 [^apDM]: You can make Felix DM invoke a method, too.